-Entries are now open for this year's Buckinghamshire Best Kept Village competition.
+Entries open for 2019's Bucks Best Kept Village competition

 The competition has been running for more than 60 years and is a popular showcase for the county’s villages and towns.

 Joint chairmen Richard Pushman and Bill Chapple are encouraging villages to apply saying: "If a village or small town is considering entering the best kept village competition, we can’t stress enough what a great community activity entering can be.

 "The competition gets communities working together towards a common goal and it is a great way of getting to the heart of what really makes a community tick.